 In many cities, including Detroit, bed bugs are becoming commonplace.
 This results in thousands of dollars in lost revenue for business owners, frustrated homeowners, and an increase in the resistance of bed bugs to pesticides.
 In contrast, the good news is that there are ways to control bed bugs.

-Tips for Preventing Bed Bugs
+Tips for Preventing Bed Bugs in Michigan

 1. Clean Up the Clutter – A cluttered home provides great hiding places for bed bugs so locating them is difficult.